District Manager: How Many Units Should They Oversee?

 How many units do you want to have?
 When do you want to have them?
 If you want to add, for example, six units within 12 months, clearly, you're going to need a leader to oversee those units.

 You should also consider your personal goals.
-One of our clients was directly managing one unit and overseeing two more, and she was quite overwhelmed when she joined our Flagship Program for Franchisees.
+One of our clients was directly managing one unit and overseeing two more, and she was quite overwhelmed when she joined COMMAND, our Flagship Program for Franchisees.

-Don’t miss these 10 tips to prepare your organization for growth.
+Don’t miss these 10 tips to prepare your organization for growth

 I hope that you got value out of these five considerations.
 If you want to acquire more tools to help you become a successful franchisee and business owner, follow us on our social media (Facebook, Instagram, LinkedIn) and subscribe to our YouTube Channel, where we share tips and knowledge to inspire you and help you grow.